 Skip to main content

-Where: Open the Site Configuration from the Tools menu and then choose the Appearance node.
-Then, in the Corporate Branding section, tick the option Use custom background images for login page and enter the URL to the collection you would like to use.
+2. On the Corporate branding tab, turn on the Use custom background images for login page toggle and enter the URL to the collection you would like to use.

 Custom background images for login page.png